KashifMalik777/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01
-# Caesar Cipher Tool 🔐
+# Python Caesar Cipher Tool 🔐

 A lightweight web application built with **Python**, **Flask**, and **Bootstrap** that allows you to easily **encrypt** and **decrypt** text using the classic **Caesar cipher**.
 This tool provides a simple, user-friendly interface where you can input your message and quickly transform it based on a randomly generated key or by specifying the correct decryption key.